matchbookiii/msan622/final-project/README.md

 The simulation consisted of 30 bus passenger demand profiles that were simulated by each of the three scheduling algorithms.
 For each of the 30 simulations, there was a "bus file," that recorded the position of the bus and its arrival time to its next destination for each time period, and there was a "people file," that recorded the born, board, and arrival times as well as the origin and destination locations of each passenger.
 For the visualizations below, these original files were transformed into the following files: (1) "pChart.csv" is the passenger file for the first iteration only.
 (2) "pChartBig.csv" which is the same as (1) except for all 30 iterations.
 (3) "pfix.csv" which is time-by-time list of all passengers waiting for a bus for each bus.
 (4) "busfix.csv" is a time-by-time accounting of the position of each bus.

 ## Raw Data Explorations ##
-For the raw data visualizations, the data is in the file "pChart.csv" and "pChartBig.csv".
+For the raw data visualizations, the data is in the file "pChart.csv".
 The objective for these visualizations is to get a feel for the distribution and nature of the raw data and represent a progression of understanding of the data.
 The first visualization is the raw passenger service times of the first iteration for algorithms.
 The hope was that because each algorithm is sheduling exactly the same set of passengers, a graphic comparison of each of the passengers would be informative.
 It is somewhat useful in that it shows the expected trend that as the distance of the trip increases, the service time also increases, but it is difficult to ascertain if any algorithm is demonstrably better (though the outliers seem to be relegated to the "chain" algorithm).

 In the second visualization, the service times for the first iteration are broken down by the length of the trip, a condesation of the first visualization.
 Again, the outliers are the "chain" algorithm, but it is difficult to come away with any firm conclusions.